MIT Summer Research Program

 The summer program is primarily designed to encourage students from under-represented minorities, first-generation college students, and students from economically-disadvantaged backgrounds to attend graduate school and pursue a career in basic research, by providing them the opportunity to conduct supervised research in a top-notch research institution, in a supportive learning environment with plenty of interaction with graduate students and faculty.
 This summer program provides a unique opportunity for students who do not have access to top-notch research facilities at their own institution to conduct supervised research in state-of-the-art research facilities.
 Preference will be given to applicants from non-research intensive colleges and universities.

 Program eligibility and application

 MIT undergraduates are not eligible for this program.
 If you are an MIT undergrad, see the UROP Program website.
 Students studying abroad are not eligible.
 Graduate students are not eligible.
-Only current undergraduate students (sophomores and juniors) studying full time in the US are eligible for this summer program, NO EXCEPTIONS.
+Only current undergraduate students (sophomores, juniors and non graduating seniors) studying full time in the US are eligible for this summer program, NO EXCEPTIONS.
 Foreign students are not eligible UNLESS they are enrolled full-time at a minority-serving institution in the US.
-Students interested in engineering and other disciplines unrelated to biology or neuroscience should apply to the general MIT Summer Research Program (MSRP).
+Students interested in other disciplines that are NOT related to biology, neuroscience or artificial intelligence should apply to the general MIT Summer Research Program (MSRP).

-- be full-time undergraduate students at an institution in the U.S.
+- be full-time undergraduate students at a college or university in the U.S.

-- be current sophomores or juniors who have successfully completed introductory courses in the sciences
+- be current sophomores or juniors or non-graduating seniors who have successfully completed introductory courses in the sciences

 - maintain a minimum 3.5 GPA in the science courses